tjpetz/ArduinoCore-mbed/README.md

+# IMPORTANT

+Do not use this repository.
+It is a very experimental repo.
+I am attempting to build Actions to compile Arduino Cores.
+I'm only working on the Nano 33 BLE.
+The actions are currently in development and due to active work by the Arduino team
+I have to remove most of their patches.
+They seem to be working off mbed OS 6.2 where as I'm trying to work off 6.9.
+At this point most of the patches seem unnecessary except for 1.

 # Arduino Core for mbed enabled devices

 The repository contains the Arduino APIs and IDE integration files targeting a generic mbed-enabled board